athenasystems/phpStartPoint/README.md

 In 'etc' it will create a config file with your databases name, user and pass for the DB Class to use.
 This way it keeps it out of your code.
 If you chown yourusername:www-data and chmod 660, it will protect it from being read by normal users, but still be accesible by you and the Apache2 user.
 In 'inc' it will write the header and footer for the php pages.

+# Just running the phpStartPoint script

+You can just run the **phpStartPoint.pl** script in this package.
+You will need Perl, with the perl DBI, and Term::ReadKey modules i.e. perl-DBI perl-Term-ReadKey on debian based OS, or perl-DBI perl-TermReadKey on a RedHat based distro.

 # Bind parameters